 Let us prove to them that the heart of the nation still beats soundly as of yore, by the performance of our plain and simple duty, by saving the races of Central Africa from the grip of the modern slavers.

-The lantern slide lectures, for all their differences in the treatment of atrocity, suggest that the humanitarian narrative of the Congo reform campaign derived consistent power from its declaration of a Christian duty to enforce human rights.
+The lantern-slide lectures, for all their differences in the treatment of atrocity, suggest that the humanitarian narrative of the Congo reform campaign derived consistent power from its declaration of a Christian duty to enforce human rights.

-“Shame” was a word commonly shouted by members of the audiences who attended the lantern slide lectures on the Congo atrocities.
+“Shame” was a word commonly shouted by members of the audiences who attended the lantern-slide lectures on the Congo atrocities.
 It was directed toward the representation of the atrocities of the Congo Free State, affirming a moral bond between the audience and the speaker.
 The reformers regarded this bond as both essential to the success of their cause and severable, should their treatment of atrocity and especially sexual violence offend their audiences and bring shame upon themselves.
-In differentiating their lectures in view of their audiences, and in segregating audiences by age and gender, the reformers acknowledged that lantern slide lectures were social forums in which atrocity heightened the observance and volatility of moral propriety.
+In differentiating their lectures in view of their audiences, and in segregating audiences by age and gender, the reformers acknowledged that lantern-slide lectures were social forums in which atrocity heightened the observance and volatility of moral propriety.
 The segregation of audiences enabled reformers to speak more explicitly about atrocity and sexual violence, woman to woman or man to man, which effectively broadened their margin for moral error.
 In the terms of the reformers’ own narrative, their transgression of propriety might have rendered them guilty of a violation of the elementary rights of humanity.
 Within the predominant narrative framework of Christian duty, defined largely by missionaries, it is more likely that reformers feared their own transgression into sin.

-Figure 3.1 Alice Harris photographing in the forest on the upper Congo, c.
-1903–05.
-Reprinted with permission of the Bodleian Library, Oxford University.
-Collection reference, Rhodes House, Mss.
-Brit.
-Emp. s.
-24 J/46.

-Figure 3.2 “Nsala of Wala.”
-Reprinted from E.D.
-Morel, King Leopold’s Rule in Africa (London: Heinemann, 1904).

-Figure 3.3 “Natives of the Nsongo District.”
-Reprinted from E.D.
-Morel, King Leopold’s Rule in Africa (London: Heinemann, 1904).

-Figure 3.4 “Alice Harris with Congolese children.”
-Reprinted with permission of Anti-Slavery International.

-Figure 3.5: Photograph of Boali.
-Reprinted from Mark Twain, King Leopold’s Soliloquy (London: T. Fisher Unwin, 1907).

-Chapter 4
+4

 Photography, Visual Culture, and the Armenian Genocide